encode/django-rest-framework/docs/api-guide/authentication.md

 * [HTTP 401 Unauthorized][http401]
 * [HTTP 403 Permission Denied][http403]

-The kind of response that will be used depends on the type of authentication scheme in use, and the ordering of the authentication classes.
+HTTP 401 responses must always include a `WWW-Authenticate` header, that instructs the client how to authenticate.
+HTTP 403 responses do not include the `WWW-Authenticate` header.

-Although multiple authentication schemes may be in use, only one scheme may be used to determine the type of response.  **The first authentication class set on the view is given priority when determining the type of response**.
+The kind of response that will be used depends on the authentication scheme.
+Although multiple authentication schemes may be in use, only one scheme may be used to determine the type of response.  **The first authentication class set on the view is used when determining the type of response**.

-Note that when a *successfully authenticated* request is denied permission, a `403 Permission Denied` response will always be used, regardless of the authentication scheme.
+Note that when a request may successfully authenticate, but still be denied permission to perform the request, in which case a `403 Permission Denied` response will always be used, regardless of the authentication scheme.

 ---